Amazon-owned Whole Foods cuts healthcare benefits for part-time employees

 Amazon is cutting healthcare benefits for employees working less than 30 hours a week at its Whole Foods Market subsidiary beginning next year, a move that union organizers highlighted to bolster their claims that conditions at the company are deteriorating.

-Less than 2% of employees who currently buy medical coverage through the company will no longer be able to do so as a result, according to a Whole Foods spokeswoman.
+Less than 2% of employees — about 1,900 people — who currently buy medical coverage through the company will no longer be able to do so as a result, according to a Whole Foods spokeswoman.
 Business Insider first reported the cuts Thursday.

 “In order to better meet the needs of our business and create a more equitable and efficient scheduling model, we are moving to a single-tier part-time structure,” Whole Foods said in a statement.